Home

 ~Oren Arnold

-Do You Like to Receive Free Christmas Recipes?
+Do You Like to Receive New, Free Christmas Recipes?

 I know I love to receive Christmas Recipe Cards!
 One way to make sure you receive some lovely ones is to take part in a swap.
-That's what I did this year and I stand to receive ten new favourites, all from scrapping buddies.
-They will be very special to me indeed.
+That's what I did one year and I received ten new favourites, all from scrapping buddies.
+They are very special to me indeed.

 This kind of swap can be organised via your scrapping friends that you see in real life or via an online scrapping forum where you may know a variety of people from all over the world.
 All you need is someone to coordinate the swap (why not you?) some ideas about the size/type of cards you want to make, and a deadline or two.

-Our latest swap was started in September and only in mid December are we all getting our cards to our coordinator!
-Life just gets in the way of scrapping sometimes :)
+One of my swaps was started in the month of September and only in mid December were we all getting our cards to our swap coordinator!
+Life just gets in the way of scrapping sometimes, doesn't it. :) I find that swaps work out better if participants are forgiving of each other when there are delays, especially when people are communicating with the coordinator about the delay and are working on their contributions.

 It is nice to decorate the back of your card too, and to sign and date it.